kiregenofficial/purpie-launcher/README.md

 - Code a decent exe file

 ### Notes:
-- Open LittleGamesLauncher.java via IDE
+- Run LittleGamesLauncher.java via IDE
 - The project is quite unfinished
 - May be laggy and glitchy